mls-98/Finding-Odd-Radio-Circle/README.md

 ﻿# Finding-Odd-Radio-Circle

-This project aims to explore object detection method to find Odd Radio Circule using radio astromony images.
+This project aims to explore object detection methods to find Odd Radio Circule from radio astromony images.

 The following method was used: